rust-lang-ru/book/rustbook-ru/nostarch/chapter02.md

 the program, we could still use the function by writing this function call as `std::io::stdin`.
-The `stdin` function returns an instance of `std::io::Stdin`, which is a type that represents a handle to the standard input for your terminal.
+The `stdin` function returns an instance of `std::io::Stdin`, which is a type that represents a владение to the standard input for your terminal.

-Next, the line `.read_line(&mut guess)` calls the `read_line` method on the standard input handle to get input from the user.
+Next, the line `.read_line(&mut guess)` calls the `read_line` method on the standard input владение to get input from the user.
 We’re also passing `&mut guess` as the argument to `read_line` to tell it what string to store the user input in.
 The full job of `read_line` is to take whatever the user types into standard input and append that into a string